|Nutrition Facts (per serving)|

 2 large handfuls spinach

 Start by cutting the chicken thighs into 2.5cm ( 1" x 1") sized chunks.
 Heat 1 tablespoon oil in a large frying pan and brown the chicken on all sides.
 Remove the chicken from the pan and keep to one side.

-- Add the remaining tablespoon of oil to the same pan, add the chopped onion and cook on a medium heat until the onions are soft.
+Add the remaining tablespoon of oil to the same pan, add the chopped onion and cook on medium heat until the onions are soft.

-- Add the green chilli, ginger and garlic and continue to cook for 1 minute, taking care not to burn.
-Then, add the chilli powder, turmeric, garam masala and sugar and cook for a further minute stirring constantly.
+Add the green chili, ginger, and garlic and continue to cook for 1 minute, taking care not to burn.
+Then, add the chili powder, turmeric, garam masala, and sugar and cook for a further minute stirring constantly.

 Pour in the tomatoes and coconut milk, stir well, then add the chicken and cauliflower.
 Simmer for 10 minutes until the cauliflower and chicken are cooked through.
 Add a little stock or water if the sauce gets too thick.

 Check the seasoning, and add salt and/or pepper as required, then stir through the spinach until it just starts to wilt.

 Serve the curry into warmed bowls with cooked rice, and/or Naan bread or chapattis on the side.

 Alternatives to Chicken and Cauliflower

-This recipe really does need the cauliflower, the spices and cream, it is this which gives it the texture and flavour required.
+This recipe really does need the cauliflower, the spices and cream, it is this which gives it the texture and flavor required.
 After that add or take away to your heart's desire.
 Switch the spinach for kale or other greens, or omit altogether.
 Peas are a good addition as is corn.
 It is up to you.